FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Both the central heating, underfloor heating and hot water are provided by an oil-fired boiler in an outhouse in Orlege.
 Temperatures can be regulated and timings for the hot water adjusted to suit your lifestyle.
 Fuel and electricity are charged as extras dependent on usage.
 Read more.

-With Craigengar, heating and hot water come via a ground source heat pump and solar panels and these are not charges as extras.
+With Craigengar, heating and hot water come via a ground source heat pump and solar panels and these are not charged as extras.

 Peat, coal and firelighters are available for purchase at-cost for the multi-fuel stove.
 Really there for the ambience, the stove is an alternative or supplementary form of heating.